potoland/potocuit/README.md

 # FAQ
 ## So, what is `biscuitjs`?
-biscuitjs is the ultimate Discord framework!
+Biscuitjs is the ultimate Discord framework!
 With its highly efficient interaction with the Discord API, you can achieve anything you set your mind to.

 ## Why I should use it?
-biscuitjs has a good scalability, strict types, smooth developing experience...
+Biscuitjs has a good scalability, strict types, smooth developing experience...

 > more questions soon...